Chaos in Kabul airport as Afghans and foreigners attempt to flee

 - Meanwhile, commercial flights have mostly been suspended, leaving hundreds of people stranded in the airport

-With the Taliban installed in the presidential palace and the elected president having fled the country, access to Hamid Karzai airport, five kilometres from the centre of the capital, was possible only through Taliban checkpoints, the UK Guardian reported.

-As night fell, multiple explosions were heard in Afghanistan’s capital – and local media reported that gunfire could be heard at the airport.
+Following the fall of Afghanistan government by the Taliban militant group, thousands of people including Afghans, foreign diplomats and officials are rushing to leave the country.

+As a result of this, scenes of chaos can be seen at Kabul’s airport shortly after the elected president of the country fled, CNN reports.

-The U.S., UK, Germany, Canada, UAE and a host of other nations are all seeking to evacuate their nationals from the country.
+Most of the top nations including the U.S., UK, Germany, Canada, UAE are all seeking to evacuate their nationals from the country, The Guardian added.

-The civilian side of the airport came under fire on Sunday and by Monday morning, there were reports U.S. troops had fired into the air to disperse surging crowds.

-The BBC reports the U.S. military has secured the site and is taking over air traffic control to evacuate American and allied staff.
+Meanwhile the U.S. military has secured the site military wing of the airport and is taking over air traffic control to evacuate American and allied staff.

-“Foreign embassies warned their nationals and Afghan citizens it was not safe to travel to the airport, and only to go there if instructed.
-Embassy staff are being helicoptered to the military side of the airport, which is being secured by U.S. soldiers.”

-Commercial flights have mostly been suspended, leaving hundreds of Afghans and other foreign nationals in the airport stranded.

 Resign now, Trump tells Biden